-Our doctors use the hypoxia altitude simulation test (HAST) to evaluate additional oxygen needs for lung cancer patients who will be traveling by airplane.
+Our doctors may use the hypoxia altitude simulation test (HAST) to evaluate additional oxygen needs for patients who will be traveling by airplane.

 During this test, you will first be seated in a chair.
-Then, a clear hood is placed over your head for about 30 minutes.
-The hood delivers a constant flow of oxygen through a tube, in order to simulate the oxygen level shifts during a flight.
+Then, a clear hood will be placed over your head.
+The hood will deliver a constant flow of oxygen through a tube, in order to simulate the oxygen level shifts during a flight.

-Throughout the test, your oxygen level will be tested, in addition to your heart rate and respiratory rate.
+Throughout the test, which lasts about 30 minutes, your oxygen level will be tested, in addition to your heart and respiratory rates.

-HAST simulates a cabin pressure of 8,000 feet, by asking a patient to breathe a mixture of gases with an oxygen saturation of 15.1 percent.
+HAST simulates a cabin pressure of 8,000 feet by asking a patient to breathe a mixture of gases with an oxygen concentration of 15.1 percent.